2. Total Hip Replacement Surgery

-Called the mini anterior hip replacement, this procedure involves the surgeon making a four-inch incision through the front of the leg, rather than the back (the entry point for the more conventional posterior hip replacement surgery).
+Called the anterior hip replacement, this procedure involves the surgeon making a four-inch incision through the front of the leg, rather than the back (the entry point for the more conventional posterior hip replacement surgery).
 Frontal entry makes it possible to reach the joint by separating rather than cutting and then reattaching muscles.
-The mini anterior hip replacement may also result in a swifter recovery and shorter hospital stay for patients, perhaps due to less muscular damage.
+The anterior hip replacement may also result in a swifter recovery and shorter hospital stay for patients, perhaps due to less muscular damage.
 Leg length and implant position are also able to be measured with the anterior approach.

 Due to the different nature of the approach, there are fewer but different precautions to follow to prevent dislocation, which may occur more often with the posterior approach.

-According to Dr. Michael Alexiades, an orthopedic surgeon at Hospital for Special Surgery and an early adopter of the mini anterior hip replacement technique, “The mini anterior approach allows for a good view of the hip socket and preserves all muscles.
+According to Dr. Michael Alexiades, an orthopedic surgeon at Hospital for Special Surgery and an early adopter of the anterior hip replacement technique, “The anterior approach allows for a good view of the hip socket and preserves all muscles.
 Fluoroscopy is required and one does not have to use a specific implant using this approach.
-Also, patients undergoing the mini anterior hip replacement often experience a quicker recovery and shorter hospital stay than with other techniques.”
+Also, patients undergoing the anterior hip replacement often experience a quicker recovery and shorter hospital stay than with other techniques.”

 Disadvantages to the mini anterior hip replacement are both practical and medical.
 For medical experts, a special operating table or specialized retractors and specific tools are required.
 Patients also run a slightly higher risk of experiencing femoral and ankle fractures if the special table is used.
 In addition, due to the approach, there is a substantial risk of a numb, tingling or burning sensation along the thigh, referred to as lateral femoral-cutaneous nerve damage.
 Patients who have implants or metal hardware in the hip from prior surgery, are muscular, those who have a wide pelvis, or who are very obese may not be well-suited for this procedure and if they do undergo it, it may require longer incisions.

 “I will use a minimally invasive approach whenever it will give the best result for the patient,” says Dr. Alexiades.
-“The mini anterior hip replacement is relatively new in its new form, so it’s important for patients to find an experienced surgeon to perform their procedure who is also skilled in appropriate patient selection.
+“The anterior hip replacement is relatively new in its new form, so it’s important for patients to find an experienced surgeon to perform their procedure who is also skilled in appropriate patient selection.
 While many patients are candidates for the technique, it should be used selectively in very heavy individuals, or large men with significant musculature.”

 It is important to note that the results of total hip arthroplasty are outstanding in terms of relief of pain and improvement in function.
 There has been, to date, no clinical study demonstrating the superiority of one surgical approach over another.
 The possible short term benefits of one surgical approach over another must always be balanced with the possible untoward side effects unique to that approach.

-Recently, improvements in surgical technique, instrumentation, and patient selection have made the mini anterior hip replacement a viable option for patients considering total hip replacement.
-Currently, if performed by an experienced surgeon on the properly selected patient, a mini anterior hip replacement can result in a rapid recovery during the weeks after surgery and different precautions for patients to follow to prevent dislocation, which may be more common with the posterior approach.
-The selection of the appropriate patient for mini anterior arthroplasty is crucial to the overall success of the surgery.
+Recently, improvements in surgical technique, instrumentation, and patient selection have made the anterior hip replacement a viable option for patients considering total hip replacement.
+Currently, if performed by an experienced surgeon on the properly selected patient, an anterior hip replacement can result in a rapid recovery during the weeks after surgery and different precautions for patients to follow to prevent dislocation, which may be more common with the posterior approach.
+The selection of the appropriate patient for anterior arthroplasty is crucial to the overall success of the surgery.
 As with all surgical procedures, the advantages and disadvantages of a specific approach should be discussed with your surgeon.

 Learning that she needed hip replacement at age 55 was the last thing Jane Mathews of Bethpage, New York, expected to hear.
 She received this news when she sought advice from a local orthopedist because she was feeling pain after resuming a fitness program.